trakerr-com/trakerr-go/README.md

     import "github.com/trakerr-io/trakerr-go/src/trakerr"

 ```

 ## Getting Started
 There are a few options (illustrated below with comment Option-#) to send events to Trakerr.
 If you would like to generate some sample events quickly and see the API in action, you can:

 ```bash
 go get github.com/trakerr-io/trakerr-go/src/test
 ```
 and then cd into the the folder.
-Once there, you can simple do:
+Once there, you can simply do:

 ```bash
 go run sample_app.go <API key here>